When it comes to equipping your food prep area, there are lots of cutting board options

 Powerizer has a safer choice non-toxic alternative bleach ingredient called Sodium Percarbonate.
 When mixed with water, it activates to create hydrogen peroxide.
 The CDC considers it to be a disinfectant.
 It is a crucial ingredient in Powerizer.

-Depending on the material of your board, first, start with making a concentrated solution or a paste of Powerizer Complete.
+Depending on the material of your board, first, start with making a concentrated solution or a cleanser paste of Powerizer Complete.

 Second bring in your best ally, a split fiber ultra-plush microfiber cloth.
 If the fibers are not split they cloth is really nothing special other than a soft cloth.

 A scrub brush is helpful to remove larger debris from your board.
 However, microfiber cloths are so much better than an ordinary cloth.
 A fiber can not be named microfiber unless it is one denier or less.
 Powerizer's microfiber towel absorb seven times more liquid their weight dry.
 Microfiber has been shown to remove up to 98% of bacteria and 93% of viruses from surfaces using microfiber and water in tests published by the EPA.